FIND FREE, FAST, AND CONFIDENTIAL

 • While you’re already talking to your clinician about sex, you might also want to ask about birth control options or vaccines.

-• Most clinicians will screen for STDs, but if yours won’t, find one here.
+• Most clinicians will screen for STIs, but if yours won’t, find one here.
 If you’re in college, most campus health centers should be able to test you too.

 Your results, your way